josephlim94/python_janus_client/docs/index.rst

 ..
-Janus Client in Python documentation master file, created by sphinx-quickstart on Sat Mar 13 18:02:45 2021.
+Janus Client documentation master file, created by sphinx-quickstart on Sat Mar 13 18:02:45 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Janus Client in Python's documentation!
+Welcome to Janus Client's documentation!
 ==================================================

 .. toctree::